Table of Contents

 You need to be a little careful while cleaning the lace fabrics.
 Especially while ironing and removing stains.
 Apart from those, use your regular methods.

-Advantages and Disadvantages of Lace Fabric
+Advantages and Drawbacks of Lace Fabric

 Now, let’s talk about the main features and drawbacks of lace fabric.